verbb/formie/docs/guides/fields/creating-a-custom-option-source-provider.md

-# Creating a custom option source provider
+# Creating a Custom Option Source Provider

 In this guide we build **Club contacts** — a custom option source provider that lists contact emails from entries in a chosen section.
 Authors pick the provider on a Recipients field, choose a section and email field, and Formie resolves `{ label, value }` rows at render time and again at submit time — so tampered POST values are rejected.

 Dropdown, Radio, Checkboxes, and Recipients fields can pull options from several built-in sources.
 When your options come from **local Craft data** (entries, categories, users) without OAuth or remote APIs, a custom **option source provider** is the right tool.

-This guide complements the [Custom Option Source Providers](/developers/option-source-providers) developer reference.
+This guide complements the [Custom Option Source Providers](/developers/custom-option-source-providers) developer reference.
 Read [Option Sources](/fields/option-sources) for built-in source types; [Dynamic option sources in practice](/guides/fields/dynamic-option-sources-in-practice) helps you choose between them.

 ## Prerequisites

 - A Craft module (see [Craft's module documentation](https://craftcms.com/docs/5.x/extend/module-guide.html))
-- Familiarity with the option source contract in [Custom Option Source Providers](/developers/option-source-providers)
+- Familiarity with the option source contract in [Custom Option Source Providers](/developers/custom-option-source-providers)

-## Create your module
+## Create Your Module

 First, you need a [Craft module](https://craftcms.com/docs/5.x/extend/module-guide.html).
 Your provider class lives in that module and is registered with Formie at boot time.